 A statute of limitation specifies how long you have to bring a lawsuit against someone for harming you.
 Generally, from 1-6 years, most commonly 2 years.
 Starts from the time you were injured.

-How long is the statute of limitations in Arkansas?
+What is the statute of limitations in Tennessee for personal injury?

-What is the statute of limitations in Ohio for personal injury?
+What is the statute of limitations in Virginia for personal injury?

 What are the 3 types of damages?

 The three types of damages that form the foundation of most civil lawsuits are compensatory, nominal, and punitive.

 What is the average time to settle a personal injury lawsuit?

 A settlement can take anywhere from two weeks up to a couple years.
 It is always smart to contact an attorney as soon as possible after receiving initial medical treatment so they can start working on your case .

 What is the longest statute of limitations?